 Coronavirus and holidaying in the Netherlands

-If you are going on holiday in the Netherlands, for example to a hotel, campsite or holiday park, stay in your accommodation as much as possible and avoid busy places.
+If you are going on holiday in the Netherlands, avoid busy places and travel outside peak hours.
+If possible, do not travel between 06.30 and 09.00 or between 16.00 and 18.30.
 Follow the basic rules during your holiday to prevent the spread of coronavirus.

 Maximum number of people in a holiday accommodation

 - with the people you live with at the same address as you; or

 - in a group of 4 people who do not live at the same address. (not counting children under 13).
 For example, 2 adults and their 8-year-old child can share a holiday accommodation with 2 adults from a different household.

 In group accommodations the maximum number of people applies per room.
 Communal areas are closed.
 Establishments serving food and drink at group accommodations may only provide a takeaway or delivery service.

 In holiday accommodation the following still applies: receive no more than 4 visitors per day.

 Washing facilities and toilets at campsites are open.

 During your holiday in the Netherlands